Deadlift Muscles Worked: Sumo vs Trap Bar (Hex) vs Dumbbell vs Single Leg

 The deadlift is a compound movement that builds enormous strength and carries over to other exercises and everyday activities.

-However, many shy away from one of the 3 big lifts (squats, deadlifts, and bench press) without asking themselves what muscles does deadlift work first, and which deadlift they should perform to reach their goals.
+However, many shy away from one of the three big lifts (squats, deadlifts, and bench press) without first considering which muscles are targeted by deadlifts and which type of deadlift will help them achieve their goals.
 Thus, knowing the deadlift muscles worked, and the muscles worked with deadlift variations can help gym goers determine which is best for them.

 Frequently Asked Questions